fcrespel/sagdevops-containers/README.md

 Go to the `infrastructure` directory and prepare your environment:

-- Edit the `.env` file to fill in your Empower credentials (be careful, never commit them to GitHub!).
+- Edit the `.env` file to adjust the webMethods release version and fill in your Empower credentials (be careful, never commit them to GitHub!).
 Alternatively, you may also set them in your terminal or CI tool with `export REPO_USERNAME=your-username` and `export REPO_PASSWORD=your-password`.
 - In the `cc-builder/target/licenses` subdirectory, create a `product_licenses.zip` file containing your license XML files.
 Alternatively, you may also set a `LICENSES_URL` environment variable to have it downloaded automatically during the build.

 Then execute `docker-compose build` from the `infrastructure` directory to build the following images: